 Which thermometer is the most accurate?

-Brands such as Omron or Welch Allyn digital thermometers are high quality and are in our opinion the most accurate when it comes to checking a patients temperature.
-A trusted brand is always the best way to go products like the Welch Allyn SureTemp Plus 692 is a high quality, very reliable hospital grade thermometer.
-Or the Welch Allyn Braun Pro 6000 which is the best seller into Medical Practices and Aged Care facilities in Australia.
-The Omron TH839s is a reliable alternative that won't break the bank and has many great features too.
+Brands such as Omron or Welch Allyn offer high quality digital thermometers and are in our opinion the most accurate when it comes to checking a patients temperature.
+A trusted brand is always the best way to go products like the Welch Allyn SureTemp Plus 692 is a high quality, very reliable hospital grade digital thermometer.
+Or the Welch Allyn Braun Pro 6000 Digital Thermometer which is the best seller into Medical Practices and Aged Care facilities in Australia.
+The Omron TH839s Digital Thermometer is a reliable alternative that won't break the bank and has many great features too.

 While rectal thermometers are probably the most accurate, the ear thermometers are pretty close as they use tiny infrared sensors to measure the tympanic temperature in the patients ear, they are also more practical and this makes them more efficient.